-A comparison of weathering rates estimated by base cation budgets (W{budget}), $W{profile}$ and $W{depletion}$ was made for the 0-50 cm soil layer.
-It was found that, for most elements, W{budget} in the 0-50 cm layer was higher, or much higher, than $W{profile}$ (Fig. 4).
-Compared with the PROFILE model estimates, the base cation budget estimates of weathering were 6- to 7-fold higher for Ca, Mg and K weathering at Asa, and about 2- to 3-fold higher for Ca, Mg and K at Flakaliden.
-At Asa, the sum of base cations was on average 13-fold and 3.6-fold larger than $W{depletion}$ and $W{profile}$, respectively.
-The closest resemblance between methods was found between $W{depletion}$ and W{budget} for Na.
-The budget calculations suggested that weathering was a dominant source of K and Mg, but contributed a somewhat smaller proportion of Ca (61% at Asa and 43% at Flakaliden).
+A comparison of weathering rates estimated by base cation budgets ($W{\rm budget}$), $W{\rm profile}$ and $W{\rm depletion}$, was made for the 0-50 cm soil horizon.
+For most elements, $W{\rm budget}$ in the 0-50 cm horizon was higher, or much higher, than $W{\rm profile}$ (Fig. 5).
+Compared with the PROFILE model estimates, the base cation budget estimates of weathering were 6- to 7-fold higher for Ca, Mg and K weathering at Asa and about 2-to 3-fold higher for Ca, Mg and K at Flakaliden.
+At Asa, the sum of base cations was on average 13-fold and 3.6-fold larger than $W{\rm depletion}$ and $W{\rm profile}$, respectively.
+The closest resemblance between methods was found between $W{\rm depletion}$ and $W{\rm budget}$ for Na.
+The budget calculations suggested that weathering was a dominant source of K and Mg, but contributed a somewhat smaller proportion of Ca (61 % at Asa and 43 % at Flakaliden).

-As to the fluxes (terms) of the base cation budget, Na showed patterns different from those of K, Mg and Ca (Fig. 5).
+As for the fluxes (terms) of the base cation budget, Na showed patterns different from those of K, Mg and Ca (Fig. 6).
 For Na, uptake in biomass was negligible and leaching was the dominant sink.
-For the latter three elements, accumulation in biomass was the dominant sink.
-Loss by leaching was negligible for K, but significant for Mg and Na.
+For K, Mg and Ca, accumulation in biomass was the dominant sink.
+Loss by leaching was negligible for K but significant for Mg and Na.
 Deposition generally represented only a small input, except for Na at Asa.
 The measured decreases in soil stocks of exchangeable base cations indicated that a change in this pool was a particularly important source of Ca. There were minor increases in exchangeable stocks for Na, K and Mg at Asa.
-The combined uncertainty of W{budget} was larger for Ca and K, both dominated by the bioaccumulation term in Eq.
+Compared to Na and Mg, the combined uncertainty of W{budget} was larger for Ca and K, with both dominated by the bioaccumulation term in Eq.
 (4), than for Na and Mg (Table 6).
-In relation to the mean W{budget} , the combined uncertainty was of the same order of magnitude for Na, about the half for Ca, one-third for K, and lower for Mg.
+In relation to the mean W{budget} , the combined uncertainty was of the same order of magnitude for Na, about half for Ca, one-third for K and lower for Mg.

-By using the weathering estimates obtained with PROFILE and the depletion method in the base cation budget equation, Eq.
-(4), in combination with measured estimates of deposition, leaching and uptake in biomass, alternative soil balances were estimated (Fig. 5).
+By using the weathering estimates obtained with PRO-FILE and the depletion method in the base cation budget equation, Eq.
+(4), in combination with measured estimates of deposition, leaching and uptake in biomass, alternative soil balances were estimated (Fig. 6).
 Since the base cation budget method predicted much higher weathering rates than the other methods, a balance of sources and sinks consequently required more marked decreases in exchangeable soil stocks for K, Ca and Mg when weathering rates were based on PROFILE or the depletion method.
-Furthermore, as a consequence of the substantially higher W{profile} for Na, the PROFILE based base cation budget suggested substantial increases in exchangeable Na stocks.
+Furthermore, as a consequence of the substantially higher $W{\rm profile}$ for Na, the PROFILE-based base cation budget suggested substantial increases in exchangeable Na stocks.

-4. Discussion
+4 Discussion